The Role of Augmented Reality Audio

 Sound has always been a fundamental part of our lives.
 It adds more texture, context and meaning to our daily interactions and immerses us.
-Yet, while sound serves as one of the dimensions we look for in today's movies and video games, it is often overlooked as part of augmented and virtual reality (VR).
+Yet, while sound serves as one of the dimensions we look for in today's movies and video games, virtual and augmented reality sound it is often overlooked.

-Why is Sound in Augmented and Virtual Reality Overlooked?
+Why is Virtual and Augmented Reality Audio Overlooked?

 The development of AR/VR begins in optics.
 Visual immersion is priority for developers as they work toward overcoming field of view (FOV) limitations with existing devices.
 After all, visuals typically serve as the main branch of the AR/VR experience.